mwylde/slinky/README.md

 specification is:

 1. If the pattern ends with a slash, it will only match directories;
    e.g. `foo/` would match a directory `foo/` but not a file `foo`.
-   Other than that, the trailing slash is ignored in path handling.
+In a file context, matching a directory is equivalent to matching all files under that directory, recursively.
 2. If the pattern does not contain a slash, slinky treats it as a relative pathname which can match files in any directory.
 For example, the rule `test.js` will matching `/test.js` and